uaraven/otpauth-ciq/readme.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

+*This project is no longer in development*.
+Unfortunately, I don't have the time to support this project; there are many competing OTP applications for Garmin with better features and support for newer devices.
+I recommend you take a look at those applications.

 # 2FA Codes

 2FA codes is a Connect IQ widget that generates Time-based one-time passwords used for 2-factor authentication.
 It is compatible with Google Authenticator and other similar systems.